In this article, you will learn

 . -

-Direct Selection Tool [25] – allows individual segments of an object or path to be selected and modified.
-First, select the object using the Selection Tool
+Direct Selection Tool [25] – enables the selection of segments of an object or path for further modification.
+First, select the object to be modified using the Selection Tool

 (V)

-, then use the Direct Selection Tool for further editing.
-The keyboard shortcut for the Direct Selection Tool is(A)
+, then use the Direct Selection Tool for editing.
+The shortcut key for the Direct Selection Tool is(A)

 . -

-VDP Text Tools [26] – these tools allow the user to create a path or object that serves as placeholders – with the default text «Sample Content» – for a VDP text element.
-Determine the position, content and appearance in the designated settings areas.
-When you press the button for this tool, the selection menu will open, allowing you to choose additional VDP text tools based on your application.
+VDP Text Tools [26] – these tools allow you to create a path or object that serves as a placeholder – with the default text "Sample Content" – for a VDP text element.
+The position, content, and appearance can be configured in the appropriate settings areas.
+Holding the tool icon opens a submenu with additional VDP Text Tools suited to different use cases.
 These include:

-- VDP Text Tool – creates a straight line as the baseline for positioning variable text.
-The keyboard shortcut for the Text Tool is
+VDP Text Tool – creates a straight line on which the variable text is positioned.
+The shortcut key for the Text Tool is

 (T)

-. - VDP Text Ellipse Tool – creates an ellipse or circle on which the variable text is positioned, either inside or outside the path.
+. - VDP Text Ellipse Tool – creates an ellipse or circle along which the variable text is positioned, either inside or outside the path.

-- VDP Text Path Tool – creates a path consisting of straight line segments for the text placement.
-The corner points between the straight lines can later be converted into a curve point.
+- VDP Text Path Tool – creates a path composed of straight lines, on which the variable text is positioned.
+Corner points between the straight lines can later be converted into curve points.

-- VDP Bezier Curve Text Tool – creates a path consisting of curves, on which the variable text is positioned.
-The curve points between the curve segments can later be converted into a corner point.
+- VDP Bezier Curve Text Tool – creates a path composed of curves, on which the variable text is positioned.
+Curve points between the curve segments can later be converted into corner points.

-- VDP Text Polygon Tool – creates a polygon shape for the text placement.
-The number of corners and the star shape can be defined while drawing or edited afterwards.
+- VDP Text Polygon Tool – creates a polygon on which variable text is positioned.
+The number of corners and star shape can be defined during creation and adjusted afterwards.

 -

 VDP Barcode Tool [27] – click and drag to create a placeholder for a barcode or QR code.
-The keyboard shortcut for the VDP Barcode Tool is
+The shortcut key for the VDP Barcode Tool is

 (B)